What do you love? What are your hobbies? Do you love archeology? Go to a place where you can visit sites such as Skara Brae in Orkney, Scotland.

 I took long and leisurely daily walks and stopped to take photos and sketch.

-My very first Airbnb stay was with Storm, her husband, and a pup.
+I stayed with Storm, her husband, and a pup.
 My friendly hostess was a warm, welcoming, beautiful person.

 The Chalice Well is about a 15-minute walk from downtown Glastonbury.

 The well is at the bottom of the Tor, and legend says this is where the Island of Avalon was.
-The Chalice Well has an educational center that provides many workshops throughout the year.

 The Holy Grail was believed to have been placed at the Chalice.